saracooper18/ros4hri-tutorials/README.md

 Your environment (called a *devcontainer*) is based on [ROS noetic](http://wiki.ros.org/noetic).
 It already contains almost all the standard ROS tools that we need.
-We only add the `catkin` command-line tool:
+Let's add a couple of additional packages required for this tutorial:

 ```
 sudo apt update
-sudo apt install wget python3-pip python3-catkin-tools
+sudo apt install evince python3-graphviz wget python3-pip python3-catkin-tools
 ```

 Next, we create a basic ROS *workspace*, so that we can compile ROS nodes: